Sariohara/Windows-Setup-Guide/README.md

    - Select `Create` button at the bottom of the dialog box.
 A new Window will open, put in a name for your Restore Point.
 Date and Time are added Automatically, and click `Create`.
 It will take a minute, and then it will finish.
 Thats it.

+***

-3. Installing Apps
+## Step 6 - Installing Apps

+- You have multiple options when downloading an application.
+Man common applications are availaible on the **Microsoft Store**.
 - You can download any and all apps you require from their respective websites.
 You can also use [Ninite](https://ninite.com/) to make the process a lot simpler.
 Just select the apps you want, and click on `Get Your Ninite` at the bottom of the page.
 This will download a custom installer which will install/update all the apps you selected.
-   - Some Recommended Apps are - [Steam](https://store.steampowered.com/about/) , [Discord](https://discord.com/) , [qBittorrent](https://www.qbittorrent.org/download.php) , [MSI AfterBurner](https://www.msi.com/Landing/afterburner/graphics-cards) , [WinAero Tweaker](https://winaero.com/download-winaero-tweaker/) , and [ShareX](https://getsharex.com/)
+- Some Recommended Apps are - [Steam](https://store.steampowered.com/about/) , [Discord](https://discord.com/) , [qBittorrent](https://www.qbittorrent.org/download.php) , [VLC Media Player](https://www.videolan.org) , [MSI AfterBurner](https://www.msi.com/Landing/afterburner/graphics-cards) , [WinAero Tweaker](https://winaero.com/download-winaero-tweaker/) , and [ShareX](https://getsharex.com/)

 ***

-## Step 7 - Optional but Recommended Stuff
+## Optional Stuff

 1. Nilesoft Shell
    - In Windows 11, Microsoft Introduced a new context menu (Menu that opens when you right-click).
 The problem with this is that even though it looks nicer, it has moved a lot of stuff around, making the basic functionality a lot more tedious.